wtsi-npg/baton/doc/index.rst

 .. code-block:: json

   {"collection": "/unit/home/user/λ/"}
+  {"collection": "/unit/home/",
+     "contents": [{"collection": "/unit/home/user/λ/"}]}

+A collection's contents may be represented by the ``contents`` property.
+This is a JSON list which contains JSON objects representing other collections and data objects.
+A ``contents`` property on a data object JSON object has no meaning and will be ignored.

 A data object is identified by having both a ``collection`` (or ``coll``) property and a ``data_object`` property or its shorter